qwertytam/boglebench/README.md

 - `group3`: Tertiary grouping (e.g., region, style)
 - `notes`: Free-form notes about the transaction

+### Supported Columns for Dividend Transactions

+When entering dividend transactions (`DIVIDEND` or `DIVIDEND_REINVEST`), you may optionally provide:

+- `amount`: The total amount for the dividend transaction
+- `dividend_per_share`: The per-share amount paid by the security (cash or equivalent).
+- `dividend_type`: The type of dividend (e.g., CASH, REINVEST, SPECIAL).
+- `dividend_pay_date`: The pay date of the dividend (defaults to `date` if not provided).
+- `dividend_ex_date`: The ex-dividend date (optional, for auditing).
+- `dividend_record_date`: The record date (optional, for auditing).

+### How BogleBench Uses Dividend Data

+- BogleBench will compare your provided dividends to the official data from AlphaVantage.
+- It will sum all `amount` values for the same pay date/ticker and compare to AlphaVantage.
+- If `dividend_per_share` is provided, it will also compare this value.
+- If `dividend_type` is provided, it will check for mismatches.
+- If you provide `dividend_ex_date` or `dividend_record_date`, they will be included in audit reports and output for your review.

 **Important:** Dates must be in ISO8601 format `(YYYY-MM-DD)`.
 Examples of valid dates:
 `2023-01-15`, `2024-12-31`.
 Invalid formats like `01/15/2023` or `15-01-2023` will
 cause an error.

+### Example Usage

+See the included template in `templates/transactions_example.csv`.

 ### 3. Run Analysis